exasol/ai-lab/doc/developer_guide/developer_guide.md

 7. [Dependencies and Updating Packages](dependencies.md)
 8. [Notebooks](notebooks.md)

-Section [Dependencies](dependencies.md) is dedicated to enumerating all places defining dependencies as the AI-Lab contains dependencies on multiple levels and specified in multiple places.
+Section [Dependencies](dependencies.md) is dedicated to enumerating all places defining dependencies as the AI Lab contains dependencies on multiple levels and specified in multiple places.